Xorux Virtual Appliance

 dnf install -y python3-virtualenv python3-devel libpq-devel

-Stop XorMon NG (as lpar2rrd)
+Stop XorMon (as lpar2rrd)

 cd /opt/xorux/xormon-ng/